 As a producer/engineer, I aim for the most crystal clear, musically dynamic and pleasant mixes, while also making sure every aspect of the music is FELT.
 I've worked on music for 24hrs, Yung Bino, ActionpackAP, have produced a song featuring 645ar and have mixed plenty of songs for underground artists that have reached 5 digits of plays!

-My goal is to help myself and everyone I work with sound their best and grow to the level of artistry they want, I offer plenty of developmental services and advice to all of my clients to help them figure out the next step of their career
+My goal is to help everyone I work with sound their best and grow to the level of artistry they want, I offer plenty of developmental services and advice to all of my clients to help them figure out the next step of their career

-I specialize in rap/hip hop music, but I can do anything, and actually began my engineering career mixing metal music.
+I specialize in Hip Hop, RnB, and Pop music, but I can record, mix, and produce anything.
+I actually began my engineering career mixing metal music.

 I have a beatstore through beatstars, and offer mixing and mastering services.